Akash123-cyber/IT-Automation-with-python/README.md

 Welcome to my repository!
 This is a personal project documenting my journey of learning Python through the **Coursera course**: *Google IT Automation with Python*. 🎓

 ## 📖 Overview
-This repository contains all my files, scripts, and notes as I progress through the course.
+This repository contains all of my Important files, scripts, and notes as I progress through the course.
 Whether you're looking to see how I approached the coursework, explore practical examples, or follow along in your own learning journey, this repository might help! 😊

 ---